Last Updated on September 1, 2021 by James Ewen

 The retail industry is evolving rapidly.
 The way that consumers shop is changing.
 The line between online and offline is blurring and more retailers are adopting a data first strategy, helping to understand how their customers are behaving and ensuring that they can match the right person the best product.

 Retail data analytics is the new normal.
 The brands that have access to high-quality data, and know how to use it, are the ones that will deliver unprecedented value to their customers.
 Let’s look at how big data can be used in retail analytics to gain a powerful competitive advantage in a highly competitive space.

 Complete understanding of customers

-Big data can help retailers understand customer trends in great detail.
+Big data analytics can help retailers understand customer trends in great detail.
 Behavioural analytics help retailers to predict what the next big trend will be based on these data sets.
 This kind of insight can have a positive impact across the retail business strategy.

 This helps brands identify new preferences much quicker, helps them to avoid churn and ensures that acquisition costs are kept to a minimum.
 Data sets based on how consumers behave online can help retailers to predict what will be the next must-have items, for example.